seonnyseo/seonnyseo.github.io/_posts/2019-12-10-retrieving_spotify_daily_top_50.md

 categories: Python Spotify API PANDAS BS4 data retrieving
 ---

+#### Introduction

 Spotify is a digital music service that gives users access to millions of songs and has a huge client base all around the world.
 Driven by the interest in music and the data, I choose to explore more from the data of Spotify.
-My goal is to build a “Top 50” music dataset with different categories of songs, including 63 lists of different countries and areas as well as global.
+My goal is to build a “Top 50” music dataset with different categories of songs, including 62 lists of different countries and areas as well as global.
 The data is created by the information of songs and artists and also based on a daily playlist from Spotify users.
 I would like my data to show the popularity of certain songs, artists and categories.

+You can check out python code for this work on this [Jupyter Notebook](https://github.com/seonnyseo/spotify_top_charts_retrieve/blob/master/spotify_top_charts_retrieve.ipynb).

+#### Potential Users

 Based on my dataset, there will be some potential users and applications for multiple purposes: